-If you want to expand your sci-fi horizons as well, hop on this train with me.
+If you want to expand your sci-fi horizons as well, hop on this spaceship with me.
 I will be reading books by women, trans and non-binary authors and sharing my experiences, creating lists, recommendations and doing interviews.
 There will be traditionally and self-published authors, classics and new books.
 You might even be one of the first few readers for some of them!
 You'll discover lots of sci-fi authors you probably wouldn’t hear about otherwise, even though some of them are quite famous.

 If you are a woman / trans / non-binary sci-fi author and want me to review your book, feel free to contact me.
 I don’t guarantee I’ll do it, but I will consider it for sure.